-If you’ve developed CRPS after being injured in an accident that wasn’t your fault, you should be able to access the care and support you need, and compensation to cover the associated costs.
+If you developed symptoms of CRPS after being injured in an accident that wasn’t your fault, you should be able to access the care and support you need, and compensation to cover the associated costs.

 Our Serious Injury Solicitors can commission an independent medical report regarding the injuries you sustained in the accident, and we’re trained to spot key indicators within these reports that suggest a person may be suffering from CRPS.

-For free legal advice get in touch with our Serious Injury Solicitors.
-We may be able to deal with your claim on a No Win, No Fee basis, so ask us for details.
+Contact our Serious Injury Solicitors for a free claims assessment, and we’ll be happy to offer legal advice and speak to you about your situation.
+We could deal with your claim on a No Win, No Fee basis, just ask us for details.

-- Continued intense pain after injury where normally the individual would have been expected to make a full recovery
+- Continued intense pain after an injury, when you’d normally have expected to have fully recovered

-- Abnormal swelling in the area affected, also known as oedema
+- Abnormal swelling in the area affected (known as oedema)

 - Excessive sweating in the affected area